 - Areas that appear to have increased vulnerability to fraud

 - Action steps and best practice tips to help prevent or detect fraud in your organization

 We will also meet with you to review the report.

 Help Protect Your Organization’s Finances – and Your Reputation

-According to the Association of Certified Fraud Examiners (ACFE), approximately 50% of organizations that fall victim to fraud do not recover any of their losses.
+According to the Association of Certified Fraud Examiners’ 2018 Report to the Nations, 53% of organizations that fall victim to fraud do not recover any of their losses, and 32% make only a partial recovery.
 And in addition to the financial loss, fraud can have a significant and long-lasting impact on an organization’s reputation and public trust, whether you are a church or denomination, higher education institution, or other nonprofit organization.